Education requirements for children aged 16 or 17

 • they have a diploma or testimonial from their training school and are following a suitable programme, or

-• they are disabled or in special education, or
+• they are in special education or have a mental or physical disability, or

 • they have been granted an exemption from Dutch compulsory education.